-Carp cradles are the new improved version of traditional unhooking mats.
-They are designed to safely and securely hold the fish whilst they are unhooked.
+Carp fishing cradles are the new improved version of traditional unhooking mat that most carp fishermen have as part of their fishing tackle.
+They are designed to safely and securely hold the carp whilst they are unhooked.
 They also make the process of returning the fish to the water so much easier.
-If you want to be kind to your carp (and you should) then a carp cradle is a worthy investment.
+If you want to be kind to your carp (and you should) then a carp cradle is a worthy investment for carp unhooking.

 We are going to have a look at several different styles, types and options that will appeal to all budgets.
-After that we will address some of the most common questions we are asked.
-Read on to see which fishing cradle is the best, and holds the most promise for you.
+After that, we will address some of the most common questions we are asked.
+Read on to see which fishing cradle is the best fish-friendly carp cradle and holds the most promise for you.